As we celebrate Women’s History Month, we invite you to visit this exhibit, now open in the HSBC Research Library.

 The crusade for women’s suffrage is one of the longest reform movements in American history.
 Between 1832 and 1920, women citizens organized for the right to vote, agitating first in their states or territories and then, simultaneously, through petitioning for a federal amendment to the U.S. Constitution.
 Based on the National Portrait Gallery exhibition of the same name, Votes for Women seeks to expand visitors’ understanding of the suffrage movement in the United States.
 The poster exhibition addresses women’s political activism, explores the racism that challenged universal suffrage, and documents the ratification of the Nineteenth Amendment which prohibits the government from denying U.S. citizens the right to vote on the basis of sex.
 It also touches upon the suffrage movement’s relevance to current conversations on voting and voting rights across America.

 Votes for Women: A Portrait of Persistence is organized by the Smithsonian Institution Traveling Exhibition Service in collaboration with the National Portrait Gallery.
 This project received support from the Smithsonian American Women’s History Initiative.

 The Smithsonian American Women’s History Initiative, Because of Her Story is one of the country’s most ambitious undertakings to research, collect, document display and share the compelling story of women.
 It will deepen our understanding of women’s contributions to the nation and the world.
 More information about the initiative is available at womenshistory.si.edu.

-These posters will be on display at the HSBC Almshouse when we reopen.
+These posters are on display at the HSBC Almshouse.
 Please click on the images below to explore these stories from the comfort of home.